City Assosa, Ethiopia

 As a volunteer, you will:

--Work with partners to identify opportunities to support Primary Health Facilities
+-Identify opportunities to support Primary Health Facilities

--Identify and support youth from the community for peer support mentoring and support community events
+-Support youth from the community for peer support mentoring and support community events

 Essential Academic Qualifications: